Homemade Mozzarella Sticks

 I recommend you repeat this breading process at least twice, so you get a thick enough coating on the outside.
 But I actually prefer to do three coats for a really robust crispy shell, and to ensure that no cheese oozes out during cooking.

-Here is a photo from left to right of 1 coating, 2 coatings, and 3 coatings:
+Here is a photo from left to right of 1 coating, a second coating, and a third coating:

 Freeze them for later

-Freeze the mozzarella sticks right on the tray for at least two hours.
+Freeze the mozzarella sticks right on the tray in a single layer for at least two hours.
 This is absolutely essential and this step should not be skipped, otherwise the cheese will melt too quickly in the fryer, before the shell has a chance to set.

 I always bag some of the frozen mozzarella sticks and save them for later.
 Write the date on the bag, and store them for up to 2 months.
-Simply deep fry them whenever you’re ready to eat.
+Simply deep fry your mozzarella sticks whenever you’re ready to eat.

 Deep Fry to Cook